IF YOU HAVE A STORY TO TELL, WE WOULD LOVE TO HEAR FROM YOU

 2. All pieces submitted must be previously unpublished.

-3. We read everything we are sent and promise to give you an honest response.
-As we are a very small editorial team please bear with us if it takes a little time.
+3. We read everything we are sent.
+As we are a very small editorial team, please bear with us if it takes a little time.

-5. We may request to hold over pieces for a forthcoming issue.
+5. We are unable to publish all the pieces we receive.
+We may also request to hold over pieces for a forthcoming issue.

-7. We regret that we are unable to pay our contributors though as the magazine grows we hope this will change.
-All contributors will receive a free Special Copy of the magazine in which their work is featured and can purchase and number of Issues at a discounted 'contributors rate'.
+7. Contributors will receive a Special Issue of the magazine on which their work is featured and can purchase copies of FOTS at a

-10. We do not publish pieces involving character defamation or that may compromise privacy.
+9. We do not publish pieces involving character defamation or compromise of privacy.